 Every inch of the park is basically a scare zone at this separately ticketed, after-hours event where creatures and monsters startle, sneak, and scare visitors from out of the shadows.
 This event is best enjoyed by visitors ages 13+.

-Knott’s Spooky Farm is one of Southern California’s family-friendly daytime Halloween events, and it is geared toward families with kids ages three to eleven.
+Knott’s Spooky Farm is one of Southern California’s family-friendly daytime Halloween events.
+It is geared toward families with kids ages three to eleven.
+It runs Thursdays through Sundays from September 26 through October 31, plus Columbus Day (October 14).

-There are themed decorations, trick or treating in Ghost Town, live shows (such as Monsters are Coming at the Camp Snoopy Theater), costume contests, and plenty of mild spooky surprises — all of which are included in the regular park admission.
+There are themed decorations, trick-or-treating in Ghost Town, live shows (such as the skeleton marionette puppet show at the Bird Cage Theater), costume contests, and plenty of mildly spooky surprises—all of which are included in the regular park admission.
+Kids can also get in the Halloween spirit by visiting the spiders and bugs at Creep Critters Corral or trying to spot aliens and ghosts on the popular Timber Mountain Log Ride.

 Tips: Grab Knott’s Scary Farm tickets early because they do sell out.
 Invest in the Fright Lane pass to bypass the lines for rides and mazes (which can have up to two-hour waits).
 Don’t miss the drinks with floating eyeballs and special menu items like pumpkin soup, candy corn funnel cakes, and Halloween churros.